 Since 2008 Khedoori has also made paintings on canvas that are considerably smaller than the aforesaid works on paper.
 These smaller pieces continue to engage with themes arising from the tension between human beings and the natural world, albeit with a greater emphasis on the interplay between representationalism and abstraction.
 Many of these compositions avoid easy legibility, bringing to the fore the interaction of lines, structures, and colors.
-Regardless of their level of abstraction these paintings exude an unusual strength—quiet yet remarkable—which in fact characterizes all of Khedoori’s art.
-This innate strength raises questions about the fundamental parameters of life and in so doing establishes the philosophical meta-level of her work.
+Despite their level of abstraction, these paintings exude an unusual intensity—quiet yet remarkable—which in fact characterizes all of Khedoori’s art.
+This innate strength raises questions about life’s fundamental parameters and establishes the philosophical underpinnings of her work.

 The Fridericianum will present Khedoori’s first solo exhibition in a German art institution.
 Through a selection of works created between 1994 and 2021, this survey show illustrates the diversity and development of Khedoori’s graphic and painterly oeuvre.